mouton5000/TuringMachinesEditor/README.md

 ### Initial and final states

-Long click on a state, until its color is darkened, to display the settings of a state.
+Long click on the state A, until its color is darkened, to display the settings of that state.

 ![Settings of a state](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart19.png)
 ![Settings of a state](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart20.png)